 Access and control over your personal information

 - You have a right to know what personal information we hold about you.
-If you'd like a copy of this information, please contact our Data Protection Lead at firstname.lastname@example.org.
+If you'd like a copy of this information, please contact our Data Protection Officer at firstname.lastname@example.org.
 We will not charge you for processing your request and supplying your information to you and we are legally bound to deliver this information in a format of your choice within ONE month.
+We may need to ask you to send us evidence of your identity and the one-month response period starts from the date we confirm your identity.

 - You have the right to request that we correct inaccurate and/or incomplete personal information we hold about you.
 If our records are incorrect or incomplete, please let us know by emailing email@example.com or calling our Supporter Care team on 0207 612 0370.